front-end-intermediate/4-pet-finder/README.md

 We can now edit a pet.

-## Use HTTP DELETE to Remove a Pet from the Server
+## HTTP DELETE

-When you click the 'house' button that is displayed when hovering over a pet it should remove the pet from the list.
+When you click the 'house' button that is displayed when hovering over a pet it should remove the pet from the server and refresh the pets state.

-api.js:
+In `api.js`:

 ```js
 export const deletePet = (pet) => {